 2. It’s more expensive.

-While we have a lot of good things to say about this drill type, the initial cost of a brushless motor is higher than a brushed motor.
+While I have a lot of good things to say about this drill type, the initial cost of a brushless motor is higher than a brushed motor.
 But the increased efficiency and durability come at an extra cost for the initial investment.

 3. Not all batteries are compatible.

-We find that some batteries (including NiCad [1] and NiMH) are not compatible with most of our brushless motors.
+Some batteries (including NiCad [1] and NiMH) are not compatible with most of our brushless motors.
 This means that you’ll need to invest in a new battery if you want to upgrade to a brushless drill.

 4. It’s harder to find replacement parts.